 - Teachers in grades Kindergarten to twelve (K-12) - O Primary participants should be teachers in high-need school districts with current math and/or science assignments or those with an interest in specializing to teach math and/or science.
-Participants from high-need school districts should account for at least 50% of the total number of participants in the project.

-- o Projects may also include teachers from non-partner schools. - Funded projects must provide opportunities for teachers from private schools to participate. - Pre-service teachers and paraprofessionals may also be included as participants when the following respective conditions exist: - Pre-service teachers may participate in project activities but may not be supported by funds provided through this grant.
+Participants from high-need school districts should account for at least 50% of the total number of participants in the project. - o Projects may also include teachers from non-partner schools. - Funded projects must provide opportunities for teachers from private schools to participate. - Pre-service teachers and paraprofessionals may also be included as participants when the following respective conditions exist: - Pre-service teachers may participate in project activities but may not be supported by funds provided through this grant.
 Institutions with teacher preparation programs may use Improving Teacher Quality Grant funds for pre-service teacher training only if projects involve school-based teacher training programs that provide prospective teachers and beginning teachers with an opportunity to work under the guidance of experienced teachers and college faculty. - Highly-Qualified Paraprofessionals may be included as project participants if there is a mechanism to enable them to work with teachers in participating high-need school districts to obtain the education necessary for the paraprofessionals to become certified and licensed teachers. - Administrators may be included as project participants.
 Recognizing that administrators can be the key element in the success of implementing project objectives in the school, participation by administrators should be deliberately pursued.
 Principals who are knowledgeable about science and math contents, state standards, and approaches to teaching science and math are more likely to provide leadership and commitment to ensure high quality instruction and learning of science and math sequences.
 Projects are permitted to offer an incentive for meaningful administrator participation.
-Meaningful participation is expected to equal at least half of the contact hours required of teacher participants. - An amount up to \$500 may be included in the budget that will be used as an award to the administrator's school for follow-up activities that support the project and/or purchase of materials that will be used in the school to implement modules derived from the project.
+Meaningful participation is expected to equal at least half of the contact hours required of teacher participants.
+Meaningful participation means that the principal is participating in ways similar to teacher participants.
+A principal only observing the project would not be considered to have meaningfully participated in the project.

+An amount up to \$500 may be included in the budget that will be used as an award to the administrator's school for follow-up activities that support the project and/or purchase of materials that will be used in the school to implement modules derived from the project.